 Weatherstripping

 Applying weatherstripping around the edges of your garage door can help eliminate drafts.
-I’ve used it in my studio, and it’s amazing how much of a difference sealing those small gaps can make!
+I’ve used it in my studio, and it’s amazing how much of a difference sealing those small gaps can make.
+If you are looking to upgrade your exterior, check out these inspiring garage door ideas for your home.

 Insulated Curtains